NHSmail

 Pharmacy shared NHSmail mailboxes use the following naming conventions:

-NHS pharmacy shared NHSmail accounts are managed by NHS Digital’s National Administration Service (NAS) inside the ‘nhspharmacy’ container within the wider NHSmail system.
+All pharmacy shared NHSmail accounts are managed by NHS England’s National Administration Service (NAS) inside the ‘nhspharmacy container’ within the wider NHSmail system.

 Personal NHSmail accounts can be linked to pharmacy shared NHSmail mailboxes, so the holder of the personal account can access the shared mailbox.

-If you want to obtain a shared NHSmail account for your pharmacy, you can do this via the community pharmacy NHSmail registration portal.
+If you need to obtain a shared NHSmail mailbox for your pharmacy, you can request this via the community pharmacy NHSmail registration portal.

-Once you have completed your registration using the portal, you will be sent login details for the personal accounts so that you can activate them and then log into your shared NHSmail account.
+Once you have completed your registration using the portal, you will be sent login details for the personal accounts so that you can activate them and then log into your shared mailbox.

-If you are having difficulties with activating your account, raise a technical query.
-The NHSmail team will support you through the process.
+If you are having difficulties with activating your account, raise a technical query with the NAS and they will support you through the process.

 Having problems finding your pharmacy in the registration portal?